Call for Abstract

 Register now for the conference by choosing an appropriate package suitable to you.

 Disease is the enemy of mankind, which affects part or all of organism.
 Efforts to cure or improve the health condition against disease lead a remarkable improvement in pharmaceutical sciences.
 Pharmaceutical science is a wide range of combinations of scientific disciplines that contribute to the discovery and development of new drugs and therapies.
 Advancements in the branches of pharmaceutical sciences enhance the development of new reliable entities.
 Every aspect of the pharmaceutical science deals with the design, action, delivery, and disposition of drugs.

-According to the 2015 EU Industrial R&D Investment Scoreboard the pharmaceutical and biotechnology sector amounts to 18.2% of total business R&D expenditure worldwide.On the other side Europe drug manufacturing is 225000 €millions and exports were 361500 €millions.
-Europe spent 31,500 €millions on R&D in 2015 while US spent 47,061€millions.
+According to the 2015 EU Pharma industrial R&D Investment Scoreboard the pharmaceutical and biotechnology sector amounts to 18.2% of total business R&D expenditure worldwide.On the other side Europe pharma manufacturing is 225000 €millions and exports were 361500 €millions.
+Europe spent 31,500 €millions on pharmaceutical R&D in 2015 while US spent 47,061€millions.

 - Track 1-1Biopharmaceutics

 - Track 1-2Physical Pharmaceutics

 - Track 1-4Pharmacogenomics

 - Track 1-7Pharmacognocy

 - Track 1-11Pharmacoepidemiology

 Producing safe and effective formulation is the main goal for Pharmaceutical industry.
 Hence pharmaceutical industry has great concern towards impurities due to their adverse effects.
 The trends in pharmaceutical analysis focuses on the modern methods, technology and tools for control of related impurities, and faster analysis time, better separation time and faster method development.